 VOTIVE BRIDGES: THE MADONNA OF HEALTH AND THE REDEEMER

-Do you know why, even today, Venetians built floating votive bridges (and still they do) for the most important festivals?
+Do you know why Venetians built floating votive bridges (and still they do) for the most important feast?

-The answer is simple.
-Apart from the Rialto bridge in the Grand Canal, there were no fixed bridges!
+Votive bridges were built to thank God for the end of a plague.
+They were built floating because, apart from the Rialto Bridge in the Grand Canal, there were no fixed bridges!
 The tradition began because only one bridge – that of Rialto – served the Canal.
 It was a hinge for the entire structure of the city and most of the movements were by boat.
 Even today there are only four bridges over the Grand Canal (including the last one in 2008, the controversial Ponte della Costituzione).
 This fact contributes to keeping the tradition alive.

 In 1631 the Serenissima had to thank the Madonna for saving the city from the plague and it was certainly not possible to ferry the whole city along the Grand Canal to reach the new Votive Temple of the “Madonna della Salute”.
 Then Venetians built a bridge with floating boats.
 The government decided to repeat every year, as a sign of thanks, the procession in honor of the Madonna called since then “Health”.
 The Feast of the Madonna della Salute, still very much felt by the Venetians, is on 21th November.